-We strongly encourage you to submit official transcripts from all secondary institutions previously attended, as well as any applicable testing scores (SAT, ACT and AP) for placement purposes. including proof of completion of high school or its equivalent.

-- Signed Self-Certification form (online or paper) certifying you will graduate or have graduated from high school. - Meet or exceed all specific program requirements for the selected program of study as outlined in the program description in the curricula section of the catalog.
+- We strongly encourage you to submit official transcripts from all secondary institutions previously attended, as well as any applicable testing scores (SAT, ACT and AP) for placement purposes, including proof of completion of high school or its equivalent. - Meet or exceed all specific program requirements for the selected program of study as outlined in the program description in the curricula section of the catalog.